-Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To 2 Games
+Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To Two Games

 — Christian (@Christian_NYYST) September 12, 2018

-After Pulling Gray with the game 3-1, he brought in rookie starter Jonathan Loaisiga for only his second ever relief appearance, and he wasn’t prepared.
+After pulling Gray with the game 3-1, he brought in rookie starter Jonathan Loaisiga for only his second ever relief appearance, and he wasn’t prepared.
 No one can blame him as he wasn’t prepared to enter in the third inning, although with Gray on the mound, it is arguable he should have been warm already.
 That was the second bad call by Boone.
 Then he went to Tommy Kahnle, with a WHIP over 1.50 entering the game who coughed up more runs and there went the game.
 Three pitchers who had no business in the roles they were being used resulted in a loss.

 Jonathan Loaisiga doesn’t have it tonight.
 But that’s not going to stop Aaron Boone from seeing if he can magically find it in a game of huge importance.